ioccc-src/winner/2020/ferguson2/README.md

 descramble, if you're perverse.)
 ```

-But the Enigma algorithm is more complex than that and my entry can encipher and
+But the Enigma algorithm is more complex than that and my entry can encipher (and
-decipher text in the manner of the Enigma machines of the Army (Heer) and Air
+by extension decipher) text in the manner of the Enigma machines of the Army (Heer) and Air
 Force (Luftwaffe); the Kriegsmarine 'Navy' was more complex (see section [Adding
 Kriegsmarine support](#kriegsmarine) for more information on that.

 My entry should also work as a non-military grade Enigma as it by default has an
 empty plugboard (they had none).
 I explain how to set up the simulator later.

-Yusuke Endoh asked the judges and me if the real 1992 entry source was
+[Yusuke Endoh](/winners.html#Yusuke_Endoh) asked the judges and me if the real
-available.
-Simon Cooper didn't have access to it because it was before his time in
+1992 entry source was available.
+Simon Cooper didn't have access to it because
-the IOCCC; but before the other judges could answer Ilya Kurdyukov sent a link to
+it was before his time in the IOCCC; but before the other judges could answer
-the original 1992 code.
-As of March 2023 the original before unseen code was
+[Ilya Kurdyukov](/winners.html#Ilya_Kurdyukov) sent a link to the original 1992
+code.
+As of March 2023 the original before unseen code was published but I leave
-published but I leave this in for historical purposes.
+this in for historical purposes.

 ### <a name="usage" href="#toc">Usage</a>